nais/doc/docs/clusters/gcp.md

 | `prod-gcp` | production  | publicly accessible                    |
 | `labs-gcp` | development | publicly accessible                    |

 In GCP, we do not operate with a zone model like with the on-premise clusters.
-Instead, we rely on a [zero trust](../appendix/zero-trust.md) model with a service mesh.
+Instead, we rely on a [zero trust model](../appendix/zero-trust.md) with a service mesh.
 The only thing we differentiate on a cluster level is development and production.

-The applications running in GCP need [access policy rules defined](../nais-application/access-policy.md) for every other service they receive requests from or sends requests to.
+The applications running in GCP need [access policy rules](../nais-application/access-policy.md) defined for every other service they receive requests from or sends requests to.

-To access the GCP clusters, see [Access](../basics/access.md#google-cloud-platform-gcp).
+Make sure you have [access to GCP clusters.](../basics/access.md#google-cloud-platform-gcp).

 ## Access to GCP
 In order to use GCP, a team is required to add their team in a PR to [navikt/teams](https://github.com/navikt/teams).